ozhankaraman/IstioCC/README.md

 kubectl delete --context=c2-admin -n sample dr/helloworld2-loc2
 ```

 ## CC4: Locality Failover
-Here our plan is to apply locality failover over cluster 2 to simulate a complete failure on region2 Region.
-When this failure occurs
+Here our plan is to apply locality failover over C2 cluster to simulate a complete failure on region2 Region.
+When this failure happen
 packages coming from region4 will be redirected to region3.

 First lets send a request from region1 and check that region4 replies one or two of our requests.
 We need to get replies from c2z4 or c2z5 pods which are on region4